Last updated on .

 Burgh House and Hampstead Museum

 Next, we walked down Streatley Place and passed the Burgh House and Hampstead Museum.
 This historic house was built in 1704 and one of the first large houses built in Hampstead.
 From 1937 to 1946, it sat empty before serving as a community center for 30 years.
 It was converted into a museum that opened on September 8, 1979.
 The museum contains exhibits about the history of Hampstead.
-It’s open Wednesday to Friday and Sunday and admission is free.
+It’s open Wednesday through Friday and Sunday and admission is free (as of August 2024).

 Streatley Place in Hampstead, London, England